genomicepidemiology/ARGprofiler/README.md

 There are some prerequisites for using ARGfinder:

-* The user needs to download two reference databases (mOTUs and PanRes), place them in the correct directory, and then index them with KMA.
+* The user must download two reference databases (mOTUs and PanRes), place them in the correct directory, and then index them with KMA.
 	* For ``` mOTUs``` the user has to download the database from Zenodo into `prerequisites/db_motus`, unzip it, and then index it with KMA:
 		1. `cd prerequisites/db_motus`
 		2. `wget https://zenodo.org/record/5140350/files/db_mOTU_v3.0.1.tar.gz`